JohnPetere/Burley-Maids/README.md

 # Burley Maids
  A website for a start up cleaning business.
 A friend wanted to start up a cleaning business so I used this as a sort of test of myself to build a website.
 The main objective of this project is to learn next.js, and improve my front end skills.
 I like doing front end, however, it's not my favourite.
+ ""
+ Check out "Burley Maid Figma Design files.fig" for my figma files in this repository
  ## Technology used
   - <strike>Firebase for web hosting</strike>
   - Netlify for website hosting.
 Firebase was not working with firebase, after mutliple project rebuilds and deploy attempts